twelvefdev/JailbreakMFA/README.md

 # JailbreakMFA
-Open source for 'Jailbreak' with all content files and source code.
+Source code for 'Jailbreak' with all content files.
+Do NOT share with anyone.

 [Check current version.](https://pastebin.com/raw/rZhXXiMz)